Delhi court to hear arguments on charges against Shraddha murder accused on Mar 20 | www.lokmattimes.com

 After hearing the arguments, additional sessions judge Manisha Khurana Kakkar said that a short synopsis has been filed by the prosecution.

-Earlier, principal district and sessions judge Narottam Kaushal had assigned the case to the court of Kakkar.

-On February 21, for initiation of trial proceedings, the Saket court had sent the case to the sessions court.
+On February 21, for initiation of trial proceedings, a city court had sent the case to the sessions court.

-The court had on February 7 taken cognisance of the charge-sheet filed by Delhi Police against Poonawala which runs over 6,000 pages.
+The court had on February 7 taken cognisance of the charge-sheet filed by the Delhi Police against Poonawala which ran over 6,000 pages.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app